H. pylori and cancer

-Helicobacter pylori (H. pylori) is a type of bacteria found in the stomach.
+Helicobacter pylori (H. pylori) is a type of bacteria.
+It infects the lining of the stomach.
 It normally infects people during childhood and is spread through contaminated food and water.
 H pylori infection used to be very common, but is now becoming much less so in developed countries such as the UK.

 Once infected, a person usually stays infected for life unless they are treated with specific antibiotics.
-In the great majority of people who have it, the infection does not cause any health problems.
-In some people H. pylori can cause stomach ulcers, and more rarely, stomach cancer.
+Normally, the infection won't cause a person any problems at all.
+But in some people, H. pylori can cause stomach ulcers, and more rarely, stomach cancer.

 What cancers are linked to H. pylori?

-Infection with H. pylori is mainly linked to stomach cancer (especially a type called non-cardia gastric cancer).
+H. pylori can cause stomach cancer (especially a type called non-cardia gastric cancer).
 While most people won't have any problems from an H. pylori infection, more than 4 in 10 stomach cancer cases in the UK are caused by these bacteria.

 How can H. pylori cause cancer?

 H. pylori can cause long-lasting inflammation in the stomach (called ‘severe chronic atrophic gastritis’ or SCAG) and this can lead to stomach cancer.
 People with SCAG have an increased risk of stomach cancer.

 But millions of people around the world are infected with these bacteria and only very few (1-3 out of 100) go on to develop stomach cancer.
-Researchers now think this is because there are different types of H. Pylori bacteria, some of which are more likely to cause problems than others.
-And other risk factors such as smoking and what we eat probably also play a role.
+Researchers think this is because some types of H. Pylori are more likely to cause problems than others.
+And other risk factors such as smoking and what we eat can also affect our risk.

 How H. pylori may cause other types of cancer, including bowel cancer, is less well understood at the moment and more research is needed.

 Reducing the risk

 H. pylori infection can be detected with a blood test or a breath test.
 If you're worried that you might have an H. pylori infection, speak to your doctor.
-It can usually be cured fairly easily with a course of antibiotic treatment, but some infections are now becoming resistant to antibiotics.
+It can usually be cured with a course of antibiotic treatment.